mathigon/textbooks/content/euclidean-geometry/content.md

 Even though these tools look very primitive, you can draw a great number of shapes with them.
-This became almost like a puzzle game for mathematicians: tying to find ways to “construct” different geometric shapes using just a straight-edge and compass.
+This became almost like a puzzle game for mathematicians: trying to find ways to “construct” different geometric shapes using just a straight-edge and compass.

 ::: column(width=340)